cn00/demo/doc/design.md

 #### task chain
 > do some load task, then another some, finished all and call back

+### update
+* manually check
+* show a tip to select update from server or another user
+* go on story, run update in background
+* if user try to open a system which need to be update, show a notice to wait update
+*

 Don't try to talk about your stupid story, Not everyone care about it.
 Don't be upset, just wait, maybe someday someone interested